-The independent distributor channel offers a distinct product line under the "American Olean®" brand.
-Currently, the "American Olean®" brand is distributed through approximately 226 independent distributor locations that service a variety of residential and commercial customers.
+The independent distributor channel offers a distinct product line under the American Olean brand.
+Currently, the American Olean brand is distributed through approximately 186 independent distributors that service a variety of residential and commercial customers.
 The Company is focused on increasing its presence in the independent distributor channel, particularly in tile products that are most commonly used in flooring applications.